UCTRONICS/U6143_ssd1306/README.md

 ```

 ## For older 0.91 inch LCD without MCU
-For the older version LCD without MCU controller, you can use Python demo.
+For the older version LCD without MCU controller, you can use the Python demo.

-- Install the dependent library files
+Install the dependent library files:

 ```bash
 sudo pip3 install adafruit-circuitpython-ssd1306